Frequently Asked Questions

 Yes.
 Cabrillo export is a core feature.
 When the event ends, you generate a Cabrillo file ready to upload to the ARRL submission page.

-Does it export ADIF?
+Does it support ADIF?

 How does dupe checking work across multiple stations?